jonschlinkert/common-middleware/README.md

 ### Related projects

 * [assemble-core](https://www.npmjs.com/package/assemble-core): The core assemble application with no presets or defaults.
 All configuration is left to the… [more](https://github.com/assemble/assemble-core) | [homepage](https://github.com/assemble/assemble-core "The core assemble application with no presets or defaults.
 All configuration is left to the implementor.")
-* [base](https://www.npmjs.com/package/base): base is the foundation for creating modular, unit testable and highly pluggable node.js applications, starting… [more](https://github.com/node-base/base) | [homepage](https://github.com/node-base/base "base is the foundation for creating modular, unit testable and highly pluggable node.js applications, starting with a handful of common methods, like `set`, `get`, `del` and `use`.")
+* [base](https://www.npmjs.com/package/base): Framework for rapidly creating high quality node.js applications, using plugins like building blocks | [homepage](https://github.com/node-base/base "Framework for rapidly creating high quality node.js applications, using plugins like building blocks")
 * [generate](https://www.npmjs.com/package/generate): Command line tool and developer framework for scaffolding out new GitHub projects.
 Generate offers the… [more](https://github.com/generate/generate) | [homepage](https://github.com/generate/generate "Command line tool and developer framework for scaffolding out new GitHub projects.
 Generate offers the robustness and configurability of Yeoman, the expressiveness and simplicity of Slush, and more powerful flow control and composability than either.")
 * [update](https://www.npmjs.com/package/update): Be scalable!
 Update is a new, open source developer framework and CLI for automating updates… [more](https://github.com/update/update) | [homepage](https://github.com/update/update "Be scalable!
 Update is a new, open source developer framework and CLI for automating updates of any kind in code projects.")
 * [verb](https://www.npmjs.com/package/verb): Documentation generator for GitHub projects.
 Verb is extremely powerful, easy to use, and is used… [more](https://github.com/verbose/verb) | [homepage](https://github.com/verbose/verb "Documentation generator for GitHub projects.
 Verb is extremely powerful, easy to use, and is used on hundreds of projects of all sizes to generate everything from API docs to readmes.")